 WASHINGTON, D.C. — A Republican-led PAC called “Repair the Vote” has proposed two ballot measures that would restrict voting access in Nevada.
-The first seeks to add a voter identification requirement so that voters would have to show photo ID at the polls or for mail-in ballots, provide the last four digits of their driver’s license or Social Security number.
+The first seeks to add a photo identification requirement so that voters would have to show photo ID at the polls or for mail-in ballots, provide the last four digits of their driver’s license or Social Security number.
 The second ballot measure aims to repeal part of Nevada’s mail-in voting law, a provision passed in 2021 that automatically sends all registered voters a mail-in ballot unless they opt-out.
 The two ballot measures must reach the required threshold of valid signatures — 140,777 (10% of 2020 voters) spanning all four congressional districts — to get on the November ballot.

 The organizers have submitted their ballot measures to the secretary of state’s office and are now in the process of gathering signatures by June 29.
-Similar voter ID ballot measures are also underway in Arizona, Nebraska, Michigan and elsewhere.
+Similar ID ballot measures are also underway in Arizona, Nebraska, Michigan and elsewhere.